imranmatin23/fullstack-web-app-template/README.md

 ## Backend

-The backend was created using the `django-admin` CLI.
+The backend was created using the `django-admin` CLI and the database was created using `PostgreSQL`.
 See [backend/README.md](backend/README.md) for further details about the backend.

 ## Infrastructure

-The infrastructure was created using `terraform` and `AWS`.
+The infrastructure was created using `docker`, `terraform` and `AWS`.
 See [infra/README.md](infra/README.md) for further details about the infrastructure.

-At this time there is no support for any stages besides `prod` and `local`.

-## CI (Build/Test) / CD (Deploy)
+## CI (Build/Test) / CD (Deploy) Pipeline

-The frontend CI/CD is defined in `.github/workflows/deploy_frontend.yml`.
-Using the latest commit, 1/ GitHub Actions will kick off an Amplify Job and 2/ Amplify will then execute the build, test, and deploy phases according to the `build_spec` defined in `infra/frontend/amplify.ts`.
-A deployment to `prod` can also be started using the `make deploy-frontend` command (although this will use the latest commit in `origin/main` by default).

-The backend CI/CD is defined in the `.github/workflows/deploy_backend.yml`.
-Using the latest commit, 1/ Github Actions will build, tag, and push a new image to ECR, 2/ GitHub Actions will create a new version of the ECS Task Definition with the new image, and 3/ GitHub actions will deploy the image to ECS.
-A deployment to `prod` can also be started using the `make deploy-backend` command and it will use the local Docker image that was built most recently.

-At this time there is no support for any stages besides `prod` and `local`.
+The CI/CD pipeline was created using `GitHub Actions`.
+See [.github/README.md](.github/README.md) for further details about the CI/CD pipeline.

-## TODO
+## Enhancements

-1. Testing:

-- Add testing (unit, integration, canary, etc.) for frontend/backend.
+- Add test scaffolding (unit, integration, canary, etc.) for frontend/backend.

-2. Documentation

-- Add High Level Architecutre Diagrams
-- Local Developement Setup

-3. Enhancements

 - Read backend secrets from AWS Secrets Manager rather than from environment variables.
 - Convert frontend CI/CD to use Github Actions for build, test, deploy and convert frontend Amplify to manual hosting (i.e. no Git provider connecting and no build, test, deploy in Amplify)
 - Have true CI/CD to invoke Pipeline upon push to `main`.